kkew3/muconvert_rust/README.md

-# muconvert: A thin C and Rust wrappers over `mutool convert` that extract text from pdf
+# muconvert: A thin C and Rust wrapper over `mutool convert` that extracts text from pdf

 ## Introduction